 (iii) Requirements for the secure storage and accounting of opioid medication imposed by the federal Drug Enforcement Administration and the Office; and

 (4) Has been granted a certification for operation by the Department, the federal Substance Abuse and Mental Health Services Administration, and the federal Center for Substance Abuse Treatment.

-(i) “Pharmacist” means an individual who is licensed under Title 12 of the Health Occupations Article to dispense a monitored prescription drug.
+(i) “Pharmacist” means an individual who is licensed under Title 12 of the Health Occupations Article, or by another state, to dispense a monitored prescription drug.

 (j) “Pharmacist delegate” means an individual who is: